-It is critical to think about how much you are willing to risk your home if you decide to only do a small section or to repipe your home bit by bit.
-It may help you budget to cover the costs, but if your pipes are at risk of failing, it could save you money in the long run to do the entire project at once.
+It is critical to think about how much you are willing to risk your home if you decide only to do a small section or to repipe your home bit by bit.
+It may help you budget to cover the costs, but if your pipes are at risk of failing, it could save you money, in the long run, to do the entire project at once.

 You should also expect an estimate for the work that is to be done.
 Most plumbing companies, including Custom Plumbing of Arizona, offer a free estimate to give you an idea of the cost.

 Once you accept the estimate, it’s time for the professionals to get to work.
 If you watch even for a few minutes, you will see first-hand what is involved in repiping a house—and it’s a lot!
 From locating the pipes behind walls and in ceilings to demolition and installation, they do it all.

 Good plumbers will take care to protect your home from any possible water damage during repairs, placing plastic sheeting over furniture and moving family possessions when necessary.
 They also need to turn off and drain any water lines.

 Once they turn off your plumbing system, they will get to work cutting through your drywall.
 A plumber will try to remove as little material as possible to minimize reconstruction costs.